Euro starter kits: Cyprus

 Cyprus, together with Malta, joined the eurozone on 1 January 2008.
 On 3 December 2007, the Central Bank of Cyprus issued mini-starter packs and business kits, so that Cypriots would have enough euro cash before €-Day.

 Forty thousand starter kits, worth €172 each, were available for businesses, but only 22,000 were sold.
 Since these starter kits contained rolled coins, the remaining kits could easily be used by the banks after €-day.
-Another 250,000 mini-kits, worth €17.09 (CYP 10) each, were available for the general public.
+Another 250,000 mini-kits, worth €17.09 (10 CYP) each, were available for the general public.
 Some 189,000 mini-kits were sold.
 According to the Eurobarometer survey, more than 70% of those citizens who had bought a mini-kit opened it and used the coins after the changeover, while some 20% kept it untouched.
 After the changeover, the unsold mini-kits were exported to satisfy the demand of coin collectors abroad.
 Cypriot euro coins worth €3.5 million were exported in the first three weeks of January 2008.

 Estonia

 Estonia joined the eurozone on 1 January 2011.
 It was the 17th member state of the eurozone.
 Mini-euro starter kits were issued on 1 December 2010 and it has also issued 2 types of business kits.
 One business kit contains €111 worth of coins packed in rolls, whereas the other kit contains 15 rolls worth €198.
+The public starter kit contains €12.79 in coins, worth about 200.12 EEK, while the price was rounded down to 200 EEK.

 Finland

+Finland issued public euro starter kit containing 1 coin of each denomination, which equates to €3.88, or about 23.07 FIM, priced at 23 FIM due to Swedish rounding.

 France

 France was not just one of the founders of the European Union but also was one of the first countries to adopt the euro.
 The French euro starter packs were made available to the public on 14 December 2001.
-The nominal price of these packs was 100 French francs, equivalent to €15.25.
+The kit contains €15.25, worth about 100.03 FRF (truncated to 100 FRF).
 The kits contained coins from 1999, 2000 and 2001.

 Germany

-In Germany, each starter kit contained 20 coins for a total of €10.23, equivalent to 20.01 DEM.
+In Germany, each starter kit contained 20 coins for a total of €10.23, equivalent to 20.01 DEM, rounded to 20 DEM.
 They were released to the public on 17 December 2001.
 There are five different kinds of kits, one for each mint (A, D, F, G and J).
 The following are the mintage quantities per mint: